jab/bidict/docs/learning-from-bidict.rst

   ``issubclass(Foo, Hashable)`` will always be True, no need to explicitly subclass via ``class Foo(Hashable): ...``

-- How to make your own open ABC like :class:`~collections.abc.Hashable`, i.e. how does :class:`~bidict.BidirectionalMapping` work?
+- How to make your own open ABC like :class:`~collections.abc.Hashable`?

   - Override :meth:`~abc.ABCMeta.__subclasshook__`
     to check for the interface you require.